 Fill a temporary supply of a drug that isn't covered

-If your prescription drug is not on our Approved Drug List, you may request a temporary supply of this drug at any in-network pharmacy until we find another option for you.
+If your prescription drug is not on our Approved Drug List or if your ability to get your drug is limited, you may be able to fill a temporary supply (up to 30 days) of your drug at any in-network pharmacy to allow time to talk to your doctor about your options.

 What is a temporary supply?